StackVista/stackstate-docs/stackpacks/integrations/servicenow.md

 ## What is the ServiceNow StackPack?

 The ServiceNow StackPack enables near real time synchronization between ServiceNow and StackState.
-ServiceNow configuration items (CIs) and their dependencies are available in StackState as components and relations.
+WHen running, ServiceNow configuration items (CIs) and their dependencies are pushed to StackState as components and relations.

 ![Diagram](/.gitbook/assets/stackpack-servicenow.png)